OctopusDeploy/blog/blog/2019-12/containerize-a-real-world-web-app/index.md

 We’ve just successfully containerized the OctoPetShop front-end!

-## Building web services and database projects as Docker images with Docker build
+## Build web services and database projects as Docker images with Docker build
 OctoPetShop contains two web services and a database project that we need to containerize into Docker images.
 The process to containerize these components mirrors the one for the front-end, and you can find dockerfile example files in the [OctoPetShop repo](https://github.com/OctopusSamples/OctoPetShop).

 The database project uses [DbUp](https://dbup.github.io/) and contains scripts (database migrations) to both create our database and seed it with data.
 The only thing missing is a database server.
 Luckily for us, Microsoft makes a container image for SQL Server 2017: `microsoft/mssql-server-linux:2017-latest`.

-## Running your containerized application with Docker run
+## Run your containerized application with Docker run
 Now that we have all of the components neatly within containers, we need to get them up and running.
 To start our containers, we use the `docker run <image>` command.
 Any ports that were opened with the `EXPOSE` instruction need to be mapped to the host ports for the containers to be accessible.
 This is done using the `-p` switch for the Docker run command and can be specified more than once if you need to map multiple ports for a container.
 The `-e` switch will pass in environment variables to the container.

 Our OctoPetShop web front-end needs to know the address to the back-end services of the product service and the shopping cart service.
 These values are stored within the appsettings.json file of our application; however, we’ve coded the application to override those if environment variables are present.